minitage/minitage.github.io/source/project.rst

     * Create the 'layout' part of the project.
     * Create a minibuild which points to this layout.

-Begin a new project with buildout and minitage
+Begin a new project with paster and minitage
 ==============================================

 paster